smartdevicelink/sdl_hmi_integration_guidelines/docs/VehicleInfo/SubscribeVehicleData/index.md

 !!! must

-HMI must send SubscribeVehicleData response only for ROOT level items.
+1. Send SubscribeVehicleData response only for ROOT level items.
+2. Send `BC.OnResetTimeout` notification to SDL for reseting timeout in case HMI needs more time for processing the request.

 !!!